anttitane/AiWebSiteWatchdog/README.md

 **Important:**
 - If your OAuth consent screen is in testing mode, you must add your Google account as a test user in the "Test users" section of the consent screen (found in the audience tab).
+	- If your OAuth consent screen is not “In production”, tokens time out on or shortly after day 7.
 - Alternatively, you can publish the app to make it available to all users in your organization or publicly.
 - The app requests both Gmail send and Gemini (Generative Language) scopes using a single combined consent; if scopes change later you must re-consent (delete stored token row / token files).